 Base class design

-All model families inherit from LibreYOLOBase (in libreyolo/common/base_model.py).
+PyTorch model families inherit from BaseModel in libreyolo/models/base/model.py.
 Subclasses implement these abstract methods:

 Package structure